 The unique environment on both the valley trails and the mountain trails at Wintergreen offers hikers an unforgettable experience.
-The trail system maintained by The Wintergreen Nature Foundation is a portal into this natural community.
+The trail system maintained by The Nature Foundation and its volunteers is a portal into this natural community.

 Hike at Your Own Risk:

 Be aware that the weather can be change rapidly and the weather is different on the mountain.

 Do not hike alone.

 Carry drinking water and a snack.

 Be aware of wildlife and respect its space.